shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 - 2024.07: One paper is accepted by IEEE TIM.
 - 2024.06: One paper is accepted by IEEE TNNLS.
 - 2024.06: I become a reviewer of journal IEEE TPAMI.
-- 2024.02: I join the AI Security Lab led by Prof. Gongshen Liu and Prof. Shilin Wang.
+- 2024.02: I join the "AI Security Lab" led by Prof. Gongshen Liu.
 - 2024.01: One paper is selected as ESI highly cited paper.
 - 2023.12: One paper is accepted by IEEE TNNLS.
 - 2023.09: One paper is accepted by IEEE TAI.